tbroadley/javascript/README.md

     ```

   <a name="hoisting--named-expresions"></a><a name="14.3"></a>
+  <a href="hoisting--named-expresions"></a>
-  - [14.3](#hoisting--named-expresions) Named function expressions hoist the variable name, not the function name or the function body.
+  - [14.3](#hoisting--named-expressions) Named function expressions hoist the variable name, not the function name or the function body.

     ```javascript
     function example() {